Rhythm dance: Background

-During the pattern dance, the judges look for the dancers' skating skills, presentation, and timing.
-Skating skills is defined by the ISU as "the ability of the Couple to precisely execute perform dance steps and movements in accordance with the dance description with power, balance, depth of edges, easy transition from one foot or lobe to the other, glide and flow".
-Skating skills must have the following criteria: overall skating quality; power and speed; clarity of edges, steps, turns, movements; balance and glide; flow; and ice coverage.
-Presentation is defined as "the display of the correct rhythm or style as required by the description of the dance or by the specific style of the dance"; partners must demonstrate expressiveness, as welll as projection and unison and awareness of space.
-Timing is defined as "the ability of the Couple to skate strictly in time with the music".
-Partners must demonstrate the following criteria in regards to their timing during the pattern dance: musical sensitivity, skating in time with the music, and skating on the strong beat.
-They must also start their first step of their pattern dance on the first beat.

-The RD should be "developed through skating skill and quality", rather than through "non-skating actions such as sliding on one knee" or through the use of toe steps (which should only be used to reflect the music's nuances and underlining rhythm, and the dance's character).
+The RD should be "developed through skating skill and quality", rather than through "non-skating actions such as sliding on one knee" or through the use of toe steps (which should only be used to reflect the music's nuances and underlying rhythm, and the dance's character).
 RDs should be choreographed to reach all sides of the ice rink, and not be focused only on the judges' section.
-Touching the ice with the hands is not allowed, unless otherwise specified and announced by the ISU; sliding or kneeling on two knees, or sitting on the ice, are also not allowed as these are considered by the judges to be a fall, unless otherwise specified/announced.
+Touching the ice with the hands is not allowed, unless otherwise specified and announced by the ISU; sliding or kneeling on two knees, or sitting on the ice, are also not allowed, as these are considered by the judges to be a fall, unless otherwise specified/announced.